build-guides

 DDR5-6000 CL36 hits the sweet spot for Ryzen 9000 — roughly 8% better 1% lows vs. DDR5-4800

-32GB is the right call in 2026 — Chrome + Discord + a modern game now routinely exceeds 16GB
+32GB is the minimum safe capacity in 2026 — Chrome + Discord + a modern game routinely exceeds 16GB

 No RGB — buyers who want LEDs need to step up to Vengeance RGB (B0B771BL4S) for ~$20 more